qiaokexin/Quadruple-Differential/README.md

 	- [CRAFT](#CRAFT)
 	- [LBlock](#LBlock)

+"Supplementary point sets" includes three feasible point sets that are not specified in the paper due to page limit.

 All the experiments are executed on a laptop with 8 logic processors, 11th Gen Intel(R) Core(TM) i7-1160G7 @ 1.20GHz 2.11 GHz, 16G RAM.